-DFW2W is a specialist on the fields of research, innovation and development in the fields of (informal) education, employment, labour mobility, social inclusion, counseling, cultural activities, recreation, entrepreneurship & European partnerships.
+The Dutch Foundation is a specialist on the fields of research, innovation and development in the fields of (informal) education, employment, labour mobility, social inclusion, counseling, cultural activities, entrepreneurship & European partnerships.
 Our goal is to set up partnerships and platforms for innovative good practices in our fields of specialism, developing digital information for young citizens and professionals about employment strategies, mobility, legislation and regulation, the social map of the Netherlands and other countries (e.g. Germany, Italy, United Kingdom, Spain, Greece, Portugal, Ireland, Croatia, Romania, Belgium, Bulgaria, United States of America, Australia, South Africa, etc.).
 Social innovation is one of our priorities.
 DFW2W is engaged and involved in international, national, regional and local projects as well.
 These projects target young jobseekers, young entrepreneurs, small and medium sized enterprises (SMEs), employers & governmental bodies.

-The DFW2W is active in a wide range of topics in the European Union, from human rights to tourism, entrepreneurship and sports.
+DFW2W is active in a wide range of topics in the European Union, from human rights to tourism, entrepreneurship and sports.
 Look closely what kind of projects we are currently running and the good practice done.
 Click on the topic titles above for a summary of what DFW2W does in that area, and for useful links to relevant projects, websites, partners and documents.